 Also try: Home-made rum arrangé; which is a rum steeped in fruits and even chilli

 Mauritians drool over the local variant of the Indian falooda – Alouda.
 The gelatinous milky drink – pink or green in color – is prepared by dissolving agar agar (a gelatinous substance obtained from certain red seaweeds and used as a thickener in foods), basil seeds, and vanilla-and-almond essence in milk.
+This mind-blowing blend of ingredients make Alouda a tasty, vibrant and healthy drink.

 Where to try: Alouda Pillay, in Port Louis